 What is the 3% Stamp Duty surcharge and who pays it?

 The 3% is a loading on existing Stamp Duty rates (set out in the table below).
 First announced in the Chancellor’s 2015 Autumn Statement, the new rules took effect from 1 April, 2016.

 To avoid the 3% surcharge, you had to complete on the purchase of a second residential property by midnight on 31 March, 2016.
 That is unless you previously exchanged on or before November 25, 2015.

-The extra tax applies to anyone who is buying additional residential properties, for example a buy-to-let or holiday home, within England, Wales and Northern Ireland.
-As Scotland (a devolved power in terms of property) announced a similar 3% surcharge in its own Budget, it applies to the whole of the UK.
+The extra tax applies to anyone who is buying an additional residential property, for example a buy-to-let or holiday home, within England and Northern Ireland.

 What if the home I already own is abroad?